 An analysis of the data actually shows us that neither FAI treatment was that good.
 Arthroscopic surgery for FAI showed weak results.
-And the nonsurgical treatment for FAI showed weak results too.
+The nonsurgical treatment for FAI showed weak results too.

 Sounds reasonably good, right?

-But there’s a huge problem with PHT in this FAI study.
-It's a problem that stacked the odds against conservative care for FAI hip pain.
+But there’s a huge problem with PHT in this FAI study, and it's a problem that stacked the odds against conservative care for FAI hip pain.